Prof. Gunther UHLMANN

 Prof. Gunther UHLMANN is the world’s leading mathematician on inverse problem which focuses on determining the identity of an object by measuring how the object scatters incoming light, sound waves or other types of waves.
 Such problems are of immense interest to mathematicians, scientists and engineers and have important applications in daily life, including shedding light on the elusive phenomenon of invisibility.
 In 2003, Prof. Uhlmann has proved that by measuring the scattered waves at a boundary, a person may not be able to tell what that object is as he can construct two different objects that give exactly the same scattering.
 His theorem actually implies that Harry Potter’s cloak can become real.
 In 2006, physicists proved (independently) that the mathematical transform introduced by Prof. Uhlmann can be used to design Harry Potter’s invisibility cloak.

 Prof. Uhlmann was elected to be the Simons Fellow, Fellow of the American Mathematical Society, Finnish Distinguished Professor 2013-17, Rothschild Distinguished Visiting Fellow at the University of Cambridge and Isaac Newton Institute of Mathematical Sciences 2011 and Chair of Excellence 2012-13 of the Fondation Sciences Mathématiques de Paris.
-He is also the member of American Academy of Arts and Sciences and the foreign member of the Finnish Academy of Sciences.
+He is also the member of American Academy of Arts and Sciences and of US National Academy of Sciences and the foreign member of the Finnish Academy of Sciences.
 In 2011, he was awarded the prestigious Bôcher Memorial Prize (awarded once every three or five years) by the American Mathematical Society and the Ralph E. Kleinman Prize (awarded to one person every other year) by the Society of Industrial and Applied Mathematics.
 Prof. Uhlmann is also the recipient of the 2021 AMS-SIAM George David Birkhoff Prize in Applied Mathematics jointly awarded by the American Mathematical Society (AMS) and the Society for Industrial and Applied Mathematics (SIAM).
 In 2022, Prof. Uhlmann has been awarded Honorary Doctorate by the University of Helsinki.

 He has a long and distinguished record in serving on the editorial boards of many mathematical journals, including Inverse and Ill-Posed Problems, SIAM Journal on Mathematical Analysis and Analysis and PDE.
 He was named a Highly Cited Researcher by Institute for Scientific Information (ISI) in 2004.